onfido/onfido-android-sdk/README.md

 4. Add `implementation 'com.onfido.sdk:onfido-dfm-base:<onfido_version>'` in your base app module
 5. Finally, launch your Activity anywhere from your codebase

-## Creating checks
+## Generating verification reports

-The SDK is responsible for the capture of identity documents and selfie photos, videos and motion captures.
-It doesn't perform any checks against the Onfido API.
-You need to access the [Onfido API](https://documentation.onfido.com/) in order to manage applicants and perform checks.
+While the SDK is responsible for capturing and uploading document photos, live selfies, live videos and motion captures, identity verification reports themselves are generated based on workflows created using [Onfido Studio](https://developers.onfido.com/guide/onfido-studio-product).

-For a walkthrough of how to create a check with a Document and Facial Similarity report using the Android SDK read our [Mobile SDK Quick Start guide](https://developers.onfido.com/guide/mobile-sdk-quick-start).
+For a step-by-step walkthrough of creating an identity verification using Onfido Studio and our SDKs, please refer to our [Quick Start Guide](https://developers.onfido.com/guide/quick-start-guide).

-Read our API documentation for further details on how to [create a check](https://documentation.onfido.com/#create-check) with the Onfido API.
+Alternatively, you can [create checks](https://documentation.onfido.com/#create-check) and [retrieve report results](https://documentation.onfido.com/#retrieve-report) manually using the Onfido API.
+You can also configure [webhooks](https://documentation.onfido.com/#webhooks) to be notified asynchronously of report results.

-**Note**: If you're testing with a sandbox token, please be aware that the results are pre-determined.
-You can learn more about [sandbox responses](https://documentation.onfido.com/#pre-determined-responses).
+**Note**: If you're using API v2 for API calls, please refer to the [API v2 to v3 migration guide](https://developers.onfido.com/guide/v2-to-v3-migration-guide#checks-in-api-v3) for more information.

-**Note**: If you're using API v2, please refer to the [API v2 to v3 migration guide](https://developers.onfido.com/guide/v2-to-v3-migration-guide#checks-in-api-v3) for more information.
+**Note**: If you're testing with a sandbox token, please be aware that report results are pre-determined.
+You can learn more about sandbox responses [here](https://documentation.onfido.com/#pre-determined-responses).

 ### Setting up webhooks